megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 $ cd ..
 ```

-At this point, your project will look like this:
+At this point, your project should look like this:

 ```
 project